wacncontent/CustomizeTool/addCommentOutput/articles/fundamentals-introduction-to-azure.md

 If you are creating an app for a mobile device, Azure can help store data in the cloud, authenticate users, and send push notifications without you having to write a great deal of custom code.

-While you can certainly build the backend for a mobile app using Virtual Machines, Cloud Services or Web Apps, you can spend much less time writing the underlying service components by using Azure's services.
+While you can certainly build the backend for a mobile app using Virtual Machines, Cloud Services or <!-- deleted by customization web sites --><!-- keep by customization: begin --> Web Sites <!-- keep by customization: end -->, you can spend much less time writing the underlying service components by using Azure's services.

 ### Mobile Apps